mczvc827/OneLang/README.md

     2. They may now start their Official Membership, as:
     3. They will receive their resources, upon payment for the purchase of materials, resources, free of consultations fee.
     4. Members may wish to start early their program before the 30-day trial period.
-- On **Members**' first extension, the practicing student will learn the application of Managerial methods to Software Architecture Profession as a Business Developer, and he will gain a practitioner's title to Professional Software Architect, equiped with the Managerial Methods.
+- On **Members**' first extension, the practicing student will learn the application of Managerial methods to Software Architecture Profession as a Business Developer, and he will gain a practitioner's title to Professional Software Architect, equipped with the Managerial Methods.
 - On its succeeding extensions of the Program, the Members are free to choose their **upskilling** of *technologies*, *computer language*, *expertise*, *..*; this is a continuous studies and improvement of learning their knowledge to the vast web studies of the Computer Science.

 `CLP` is the prime and continuous membership to the Masteral Degree Application, to freely choose their designated expertise, practice, or specialization.
 As they reach the qualification, Members shall earn their Degree as MSc. in Computer Science, with their chosen expertise as their specialization, certified as they earn their title.